 - Comparing pay rates against the internal or external job market.

-Market pricing is a way of collecting data on the pay rates for similar jobs in other organisations to establish their market rate and track movements in those rates.
+Market pricing, also known as pay benchmarking, is a way of collecting data on the pay rates for similar jobs in other organisations to establish their market rate and track movements in those rates.
 The aim is to set the employer's own pay rates at an appropriate level to recruit and retain the staff it needs.

 Although the concept of a market rate for a job is common, there’s no such thing as an accurate single rate of pay for a job or role, and rates may vary within the same occupation and in the same location.

-It’s important for employers to consider how to interpret the data collected and where the organisation wants to position its salary and total remuneration levels in relation to the market.
+It’s important for employers to consider how to interpret the data collected and where the organisation wants to position its fixed pay and total remuneration levels in relation to the market.

 Internal and external approaches